Configuring Sockets in Multi-Site (WAN) Deployments

 summation of the number of gateway senders defined for the member

-Servers are peers in their own clusters and have the additional socket requirements as noted in the Peer-to-Peer section above.
+Servers are peers in their own distributed systems and have the additional socket requirements as noted in the Peer-to-Peer section above.

 A client, server, gateway sender, or gateway receiver produces a